top of page

 UK SIPP for Expats and International SIPPs

-While QROPS have key advantages, international SIPPs offer a lower cost alternative and especially for schemes not likely to breach the current UK lifetime allowance of £1,073,100 (which is being abolished in April 2024).
+While QROPS have key advantages, international SIPPs offer a lower cost alternative and especially for schemes not likely to breach the current UK lifetime allowance of £1,073,100 (abolished in April 2024).
 SIPPs (self invested personal pensions) can offer more flexibility and greater control over how funds are invested than many occupational schemes, with your attitude to risk, fund performance and policy fees all affecting returns.

 Investment guidelines of international SIPP providers vary and many still allow the purchase of commission-paying funds not permitted in the UK.
 These create a drag on performance and restrict liquidity, so seek clarification if in doubt.